Recognising the need to increase the amount of affordable housing

 The DPD was adopted in 2009 following public examination; you can view the Inspector's Report here.

 Affordable Housing Supplementary Planning Document

 An Affordable Housing Supplementary Planning Document (SPD) Advice Note for Developers was adopted in 2011.
 It explains how the Development Plan Document will be applied to affordable housing in Bournemouth.

 An indication of financial contributions towards affordable housing provision where on site provision is not considered appropriate has been developed.
 See: Indicative Contribution Tables

-Please note: The Council's approach to applying the vacant building credit and 10 unit threshold to affordable housing as a result of the May 2016 NPPG.
+The Council's approach to applying the vacant building credit and 10 unit threshold to affordable housing has changed.
+This was a result of the May 2016 National Planning Practice Guidance (NPPG).
 Changes can be seen here.

 Forms for Section 106 Agreements